Fritz’s Story

 “I assumed that huge amounts of money were just pouring in for research, because who can stand to see kids with cancer?
 It seemed like it would be a national priority to fix that,” Erika said.
 “To see how little of the federal budget goes to childhood cancer research was shocking.”

 It’s true - a tiny fraction of federal money spent on cancer research is focused on kids, and pharmaceutical companies can’t make money on cancer research drugs because childhood cancer is so rare.
 Half of all funding for childhood cancer research is raised by parents and nonprofits like Children’s Cancer Research Fund.
-This means to uncover the kind of “better answer” that kids like Fritz deserves, it’s going to take all of us.
+This means uncovering the kind of “better answer” that kids like Fritz deserve, will take all of us.

 Thanks to supporters of CCRF, we’re on the road to better answers - CCRF’s support of Ewing sarcoma research recently led to a multi-million dollar grant and a clinical trial that could lead to a more targeted treatment.
 This could mean fewer side effects and shorter treatment times for kids like Fritz who are diagnosed in the future.